 Indigenous communities and water

 Michigan’s 12 federally recognized tribes, collectively known as the Anishinabe people, have had the longest history with Michigan’s water.
 Yet the treaties and beliefs that shape their legal and cultural relationships to the Great Lakes are often misunderstood.
 For example, 19th century treaties (and 20th century legal decisions about those treaties) determine the fishing rights of Michigan’s native communities.
-With this theme and targeted outreach (in particular through advisory group member Eric Hemenway), MHC will bring voices from Michigan’s native communities into conversations about how water affects their lives today, from invasive species threatening traditional Native fishing waters to the environmental history that shaped the way the Anishinabe people made their lives along the Great Lakes.
+With this theme and targeted outreach (in particular through advisory group member Eric Hemenway), MH will bring voices from Michigan’s native communities into conversations about how water affects their lives today, from invasive species threatening traditional Native fishing waters to the environmental history that shaped the way the Anishinabe people made their lives along the Great Lakes.